threefoldtech/0-flist/zflist-edit/README.md

 ## Readme

-You can provide an arbitraty text and licence to describe your flist.
+You can provide an arbitraty text and license name to describe your flist.